rkuma183/wilsonmar.github.io/_posts/2016-03-19-museums-roadtrip-usa.md

 This page lists where one can visit and see the most important cultural artifacts in America (given unlimited time and money).

-I hope that someday soon everyone can see the treasures from anywhere using VR (Virtual Reality) glasses.
+I hope that someday soon everyone can see treasures from anywhere using VR (Virtual Reality) glasses.
 Then enjoy visiting sites even more using AR (Augmented Reality).

-It's a large country, so sites here are listed by each state of the union, along natural formations:
+It's a large country, so sites here are listed by each state of the union, along natural geography:

 Journeys on water as she flows: